David J. Carter Memorial Scholarship

 David was a natural student from a young age, and was passionate about education and serving others throughout his life.
 His curiosity for learning kept him busy while in high school – he performed in his school’s production of The Whiz, played trumpet in band, cheered, and participated in numerous robotics competitions and college-level classes.
 His own passion for learning influenced those around him as he supported others in pursuing their own goals and learning, often helping them to be able to succeed on their own.
 Additionally, he was self-taught in many creative pursuits such as drawing and playing guitar.

 The David J. Carter Memorial Scholarship was created to honor David’s many passions and greater purpose for serving others.
-The scholarship will be awarded to a student who will carry on the light and brilliance David shared with us.
+The scholarship will be awarded to 2 students who will carry on the light and brilliance David shared with us.

 - Arts & Creativity